 Make sure to ask your real estate agent how long houses typically take to sell in your market and see if the agent can find out what has caused the property in question to not sell.
 This will give you an advantage in negotiation and let you know if you even want to pursue the property.

-Truliant Mortgage Services can help untangle the home-buying process.
-Whether you’re just starting the journey or are looking for a lender, we’ll be happy to answer any questions, review your loan options to maximize your budget or even help you build a plan to buy in the future.
-Give us a call today!
+Truliant Mortgage Services can help untangle the home buying process.
+Whether you’re buying a home or starting the process, a credit union mortgage loan can help.
+We’re here to answer any questions that will maximize your budget or help you build a plan to buy in the future.
+We offer a variety of mortgage services to meet your financial needs.
+Give us a call today.
+Truliant, just what you need.